Introduction - about the project

 Currently the participating regional archives have different approaches to publishing information about their collections on the web.
 The only satisfactory way of dealing with this is for each of the regional archives to place a marker on each entry in their catalogue for each set of digitised documents.
 There would then be a link from that marker to a viewer (as above) for viewing the digitised documents.

-There are 14 examples that demonstrate how this has been achieved in this project: University of Wollongong Archives:
+There are 14 examples that demonstrate how this has been achieved in

 University of Newcastle Archives:

-• The Dalton Family Collection.
+- The Dalton Family Collection.
 This collection can also be viewed in the current format used by the University of Newcastle Archives on their website;

 University of New England and Regional Archives, Heritage Centre